dtm-labs/en.dtm.pub/docs/exception/barrier.md

   If insert is successful, call the logic inside the barrier.

-- If it is Confirm branch, insert ignore gid-branchid-confirm If insert is succeedful, invoke the in-barrier logic.
+- If it is Confirm branch, insert ignore gid-branchid-confirm If insert is successful, invoke the in-barrier logic.

 - If it is Cancel branch, insert ignore gid-branchid-try and then gid-branchid-cancel.
   If try is not inserted but cancel is inserted successfully, call the in-barrier logic.